x-atlas-consortia/ubkg-docs/README.md

 - Save your documentation files in the `docs/` directory.
 - Properly name the documents and directories as path names are used to automatically generate the `Breadcrumbs`
 - Properly use H headings, in their correct rankings as these are pulled from the documents to automatically generate the `Table of Contents`
+- For convenience, within in `docs/lang/en.json`, you are free to change the text:
+  - And links of the `menu` property without having to rebuild the html files.
+The `menu` property is an array of objects in format of `{name: "Link name", url: "/link-url"}`
+  - Of the `breadcrumbRoot` property without having to rebuild the html files.
+The change here will appear on the `breadcrumbs` component.
+If you remove this property, no root will be included.

 ## Contents
 - `/src/`- Any source code used to generate the hosted documents (not directly published)
 - `/docs/` - Contains the markdown files that are hosted as html by GitHub Pages.
 - `/docker/` - The files to create a docker image which can be run locally to test the site.
-This image is built and available from DockerHub as hubmap/github-pages-server
+This image is built and available from DockerHub as `hubmap/github-pages-server`

 ## Development